Third Grade Curriculum

 - Phonics C, Workbook

-- Phonics C, Answer Key, Optional
+- Phonics C, Answer Key (Optional)

-- Phonics C, Teacher Resource Manual, Optional
+- Phonics C, Teacher Resource Manual (Optional)

 Third Grade Phonics brings the student into alphabetic sequence, all positions of consonants, hard and soft ‘c’ and ‘g’, short and long vowels, consonant blends, recognition of syllables, diphthongs, prefixes, and word types.
 The student will also look at prefixes, base words, and suffixes, synonyms, antonyms, and homonyms, homographs, and dictionary skills.
 Phonics C begins with easy material, and the child should be able to complete most of the work with very little help.
 Much in the phonics book reinforces what the student learns in English and Spelling.

-- Lepanto Grammar 3, (Voyages in English 3), Textbook
+- Lepanto Grammar 3, Textbook

-- Lepanto Grammar 3, (Voyages in English 3), Teacher Answer Key, Optional
+- Lepanto Grammar 3, Teacher Manual (Optional)

 If your student has done Kolbe Academy’s English 2, it is recommended that he skip Lepanto Grammar 3 and go on to Lepanto Grammar 4.
 If this is the case, refer to the description for 4th grade material.